artandmath/NukeProfilers/README.md

 - Download the original #INTRODUCTIONS clip from Vimeo https://vimeo.com/125095515 [^1]
 - Open the nukescript /nukescripts/GenerateSprites.nk
 - At the top of the NodeGraph, re-link the file *"#introductions_(2015) (Original).mp4"* downloaded from Vimeo.
-- Check for 20GB of free space for renders.
+- Check for 20GB of free storage space for renders.
 - Render all write nodes to the global frame range, observing the render order.
 - Run the profilers shellscript on a local machine.
 - The profilers will iterate through the variants and generate results in the corresponding log directory.